Share

 COVID made us rethink, adapt, and innovate along with the ever-changing world.
 Many of these changes turned out to be blessings in disguise.

 Let’s take a trip back in time to when ‘COVID’ was a made-up word you tried to get away with when playing your grandmother in Scrabble.
 “It’s a type of internet thing, Grandma, don’t worry about it.”
-Let’s take that time machine to literally any Barbershop film shoot before early 2020.
+Let’s take that time machine to literally any Barbershop film shoot prior to early 2020.
 How did it look?
 And perhaps more importantly, how did it feel?

-In front of the camera, you’ll likely see a few talented actors exercising their craft with utmost precision.
-Behind the camera could be a hive of anywhere from four to forty crew members, clients, producers, and catering professionals, running around, trying to catch lightning in a bottle.
+In front of the camera, you’ll likely see a few talented actors, exercising their craft with utmost precision.
+Behind the camera could be a hive of anywhere from four to forty crew members, clients, producers, catering professionals, running around, trying to catch lightning in a bottle.
 We were carpooling to sets (minimal footprint is important to us), we were cramming in lunchrooms and lining up in front of food trucks, we were sharing muffins and bagels when one’s appetite couldn’t quite conquer the whole thing, we were congregating around a monitor to keep a keen eye on the details, we were giving each other hugs after an excellent take, after a good joke, after a lame joke.

 We were a big family, welcoming anyone on set with warmth and love.
 We were a place where the excellence in front of the camera was fuelling the action behind, and where the camaraderie behind the camera was fuelling the talent in front.

-02 — Adapting to a New Normal
+02 —Adapting to a New Normal

-03 — Looking on the Bright Side
+03 —Look on the Bright Side